TPC Poetry Group: Healing Through the Written Word

 She encourages group members to expand on their writing at home, and look for things that inspire them in their everyday life to write about.
 Some group members have built a lasting hobby, and a significant body of work.
-This week, one participant suggests up the idea of writing a sestina poem, which she read about in a book.
-She explains that it’s a non-rhyming, structured through a recurrent pattern of the words that end each line, a technique known as "lexical repetition".
+This week, one participant suggests attempting a sestina poem, which she read about in a book.
+She explains that it’s a non-rhyming, structured through a recurrent pattern of the words that end each line, a technique known as "lexical repetition."

 Much of the group is spent in silence, with the participants thinking and writing diligently.

 Toward the end, they go around the room, sharing what they’ve come up with.
 One group member takes inspiration from the painting.
 “We prey on the people places and things, so empty we lie, as the pendulum swings/trust is the issue that fights in our head, so focused our tissue it’s the lies that we dread.”